 Fellow Since 1999

-This profile was prepared when Remigio Muñoz was elected to the Ashoka Fellowship in 1999.
+This description of Remigio Muñoz's work was prepared when Remigio Muñoz was elected to the Ashoka Fellowship in 1999.

 Remigio Muñoz has developed an outpatient Therapeutic Community treatment program for recovering drug abusers and dependents.
 His goal is to change society's understanding about why addiction occurs and how it can be prevented.